 I Am Malala: How One Girl Stood Up for Education and Changed the World (Young Readers Edition) by Malala Yousafzai with Patricia McCormick

 This is a powerful, well-told personal story from the wise, self-reflective perspective of Malala Yousafzai.
-Malala draws readers in with her accounts of daily life in Pakistan — the sounds, smells, sights, habits.
-We are hooked from the first page.
-As the stage is set, we learn how her country used to be and the fearful place it became with the Taliban’s influence.
+Malala draws readers in with her accounts of daily life in Pakistan — the sounds, smells, sights, and habits.
 After she is shot for her blog writing in support of educating females, she’s taken to England for recovery and safety.
 The confusion and contrast between the countries and cultures really stand out during this time.
 But what is even more striking is Malala’s hope, positivity, and belief in what she stands for.
-You can’t read this book and not be changed by it.